thriveweb/sailinginparadise/content/pages/boats.md

     description: >-
       Our largest and most luxurious vessel, Oceans joined the fleet in April 2021 and is guaranteed to impress.
-With a maximum guest capacity of 30, Oceans delivers the space required for your larger group without sacrificing any of the creature comforts.
+With a maximum guest capacity of 30, Oceans delivers the space required for your group without sacrificing any of the creature comforts.

       Oceans offers a comfortable lounging/dining area with flexible table configuration.
-The open plan undercover space is a delightful indoor, outdoor zone that will provide comfort in any weather.
+The undercover space is a delightful indoor, outdoor zone that will provide comfort in any weather.
 The cushioned overwater bench seating and BBQ area is a beautiful place to chill and watch the world sail by while not missing any of the action.
 The foredeck is expansive, offering a combination of wide open deck space, mini trampolines and a cushioned relaxation area.
+This vessel is ideal for more relaxed celebrations, families with older kids and corporate events.

       Promotional photos and 360 degree tours are yet to come as the vessel is so new to Sailing in Paradise.
 She is a beauty and we are thrilled to welcome her to our fleet!